Belber: Innovations and patents

 Between 1907 and 1935, Belber registered up to 80 patents in the U.S. for various technical product innovations.

 Some of the exclusive and patented Belber devices included the "Belber Safe Lock" enabling an easy opening and closing of the trunk, the "Belber Curtain Follower" (attached to the back of the trunk and holding firmly in place the garments by a rod inserted into a graduated ratchet) and multiple Drawer Locking Devices.

 Belber advertised in nationally circulated magazines, touting its luggage as "as modern as tomorrow."

 Advertising

 The Belber brothers were all about showing America that a bag was all about personality and they did this by spreading the word through illustrated magazine and newspaper ads.
 Early precursors to the advertising heyday of Madison Avenue.
 The Belber advertisements were just as much about the American dream of social mobility as they were about how to live and dress well.

-Belber ads were written to be inspirational and aspirational.
-"With vision and expectancy, your travel plans are born."
-Matched with magnificence, superbly designed Belber canvas and leather-bound luggage gives stately expression to your travel luxury,” reads one for Belber’s luggage ads.
-“Your trunk is brought to your room.
-You unlock it.
-Swing it open.
-There, all your clothes fresh and dainty as when you put them in.
-Everything in its place, nothing missed.
-No unpacking to do, no trouble at all.
-You are at home and settled at once,” promises another from the 1920s.

-In the 1940s, to advertise its new collections, the Belber brothers also helped invent the concept of product tie-ins and product placement, partnering with Hollywood Stars such as Ray Milland in the movie The Big Clock (film) and Alan Ladd in the movie Saigon (1948 film).
+In the 1940s, to advertise its new collections, the Belber brothers also helped invent the concept of product tie-ins and product placement, partnering with Hollywood stars such as Ray Milland in the movie The Big Clock (film) and Alan Ladd in the movie Saigon (1948 film).